-Named to his current position in January 2002 after entering the front office on June 18, 2001 as part of a baseball committee created by owner Michael Ilitch.
+Named to his current position in January, 2002 after entering the front office on June 18, 2001 as part of a baseball committee created by then-owner Mike Ilitch.

 Following his outstanding playing career, Kaline spent 26 seasons providing color commentary for Tigers television broadcasts.